 - What Makes a VPN the Best for Sweden

 Sweden is an incredible country with beautiful landscapes and amazing cities.
 Its capital, Stockholm, is built on 14 islands that are connected by more than 50 bridges.
-The air is fresh and the water is clean, but the internet still has some uglies, so you should use one of our best VPNs for Sweden to protect yourself.
+The air is fresh and the water is clean, but the internet still has some uglies, so you should use one of our best VPN for Sweden picks to protect yourself.

 Using a virtual private network is sensible, no matter where you are in the world.
-Some countries give more reason to, whether it be for harsh speech laws or strict censorship.
+Some countries give more reason to, though, whether it be for harsh speech laws or strict censorship.
 Read our piece on China to see just how bad it can get.
 Even when those reasons aren’t as applicable, though, you can still be at risk of online dangers.